 “A multitude of small businesses, each selecting products based, not on a national sales plan, but on their own interests and the needs of their local customers, guarantees a much broader range of product choices.”

-Buy Global: Limiting purchasing to locally available products means less access to globally sourced items that are either unavailable in the local region or inefficient, and at times detrimentally resource-intensive, to produce and source locally.
+Buy Global: Limiting purchasing to locally available products means less access to globally sourced items.
+Such as items unavailable in the local region or inefficient, and at times detrimentally resource-intensive to produce and source.